How to Practically Implement Microservices Infrastructure in Your Business

 Stage 5: Harnessing the Suitable Processes, Tools, and Organizational Structure

 The companies need to understand that the success of implementing microservices is also dependent on the processes used to drive the management of the system.
-The traditional model of the hierarchy cannot be relevant in this case since it is imperative to ensure that the employees are owners for their particular microservices on an independent basis, similar to full-stack developers.
+The traditional model of the hierarchy cannot be relevant in this case since it is imperative to ensure that the employees are owners of their particular microservices on an independent basis, similar to full-stack developers.

 They shall be able to manage their services as products, which include designing, coding, UI development, quality assurance, and troubleshooting along with executing patches and debugging without any dependency.